vmware-tanzu-labs/yaml-overlay-tool/docs/sections/exampleUsage.md

 #### Provide variable values to a templated Instructions file

 Yot allows [templating within the Instructions file](instructionsFileTemplating.md).
-To use templating, values must be supplied at run time for the particular templating engine to be able to render the instructions into a usable Instructions set.
+To use templating, values must be supplied at run-time for the particular templating engine to be able to render the instructions into a usable Instructions set.

 Pass variable values into Yot by using the `-f` paramater followed by the path to a YAML file containing values.
 This parameter may be passed multiple times, where any overlapping values will be overridden from the newest instantiation of the `-f` parameter.